 As UIC’s academic health enterprise, UI Health continues to harness the diverse dimensions of our organization to address the growing needs of the COVI-19 pandemic.
 We have established two operational funds to aid the impact that this public health crisis has had on our students and front-line healthcare workers.

 Please consider making a financial contribution in support of the immediate needs of our students experiencing unexpected hardship as a result of COVID-19 or to UI Health’s crisis response and healthcare delivery efforts.

 Help to sustain our UI Health professionals by donating meals to our clinicians and staff.

 During this time of crisis and response our healthcare professionals are often spending long hours providing care for patients in our hospital.
 As we receive requests for how to sustain our staff with the gift of meals, we have provided the form below to begin this process.

 Our providers and staff are extremely grateful for the out pouring of support and of course the gift of food!
 Thank you for considering UI Health and our front-line staff combating the COVID-19 pandemic.

-Makers across the country have started to mobilize and create home-sewn masks to support the safety needs of health workers and patients.
+Makers across the country have mobilized to create home-sewn masks to support the safety needs of our community and patients.
 We are extremely grateful for the generosity of time and supplies to help keep everyone safe during this pandemic.